It’s hard to believe today, but collecting wristwatches has only been accepted as a serious genre in its own right since the middle 1980s….

 By the end of the 1980s, everything had changed.
 Typically a European or USA-based clock and watch show, which had started out in 1980 having 90% clock and pocket watches for sale and with 10% wristwatches.
 By the end of the 1980s, this had largely changed to 90% wristwatches, and 10% clocks and pocket watches.
 Meanwhile, a huge number of specialised publications helped to satisfy the new breed of serious collector’s thirst for detailed information.

 At the end of the 1980s, and with many new shows starting up, Woodhams came up with a novel idea called Eurotime, where the key show organisers in Germany and Switzerland worked together.
 This would be particularly useful in stopping any clashing of show dates.
 In the UK, Woodhams, along with two fellow wristwatch collectors, created The London International Clock & Watch Show, which came under the umbrella of Eurotime.
 This premier show was held in central London and had attendance by all the major auction houses, along with collectors and dealers from all over the world.

 Today, Woodhams’ passion for watches is only equalled by his passion for classic cars.
 Asked to give his personal favourite classic watch and classic car, produces not an altogether surprising answer.,

 “Obviously my all time favourite classic car is the four-wheel-drive Jensen FF, I guess that isn’t a surprise to anyone.
-As to my favourite classic watch, that is more difficult, as there are so many wonderfully diverse wristwatches to own and wear.
-If pushed, I would probably have to say, my default all time favourite for understated wearability is the Patek Philippe Nautilus.”
+As to my favourite classic watch, if pushed, I would probably have to say, my default all time favourite for understated wearability is the Patek Philippe Nautilus.”